-With the foresight of Ms. Rong (one of our Founders) that there would be growing demand in mobile handsets in emerging markets, we started with focusing on establishing and maintained good business relationship with well established customers in India since 2007 who are willing to outsource part of their mobile handset designs and production.
+With the foresight of Ms. Rong (one of our Founders) that there would be growing demand in mobile handsets in the emerging markets, we have started with focusing on establishing and maintaining good business relationship with well established customers in India since 2007 who were willing to outsource part of their mobile handset designs and production.

 We offer mobile handsets on ODM basis with a mission to offer affordable mobile handsets with advanced quality and functionality.
-We have cultivated long-term relationship with our worldwide customers, including various leading local branded mobile handset suppliers and telecommunication operators and trading companies in various emerging countries including India, Thailand, Philippines, Taiwan, Russia, Americas and so on.
-During the Track Record Period, we supplied mobile handsets for customers in more than 25 countries.
-We sell products to various top local branded mobile handset suppliers and telecommunication operators (directly or through their authorised agents) as well as trading companies who sell the mobile handsets under various brands such as Karbonn in India, Archos in France and Cherry in Philippines.
+We have cultivated long-term relationship with our worldwide customers, including various leading local branded mobile handset suppliers, telecommunication operators and trading companies in various emerging countries including India, Thailand, Philippines, Taiwan, Russia, Americas and so on.
+During the Track Record Period, we supplied mobile handsets to customers in more than 25 countries.
+Our customers include various top local branded mobile handset suppliers and telecommunication operators (directly or through their authorised agents) as well as trading companies who sell the mobile handsets under their own or authorised brands such as Karbonn in India, Archos in France and Cherry in Philippines.

-As at 31 December 2014, three of our top ten customers had been our customers for more than four years.
-In 2014, we have diversified our customer base and increased our revenue derived from Americas (which include South America and North America), following the launch of our LTE smartphone and windows phones; as well as Africa, as a result of increase in market penetration.
+As at 31 December 2014, three of our top ten customers have been our customers for over four years.
+In 2014, we have diversified our customer base and increased our revenue derived from Americas (which include South America and North America), following the launch of our LTE smartphones and Windows phones; as well as Africa, as a result of increase in market penetration.

-According to the Frost & Sullivan Report, western Europe and North America, as mature market for smartphone, are enjoying the highest penetration rate.
-More than half of the mobile phone users are using smartphones since 2012.
-Future growth would primarily be driven by migration to LTE devices from 2G & 3G devices following the completion of the 4G telecommunication infrastructure and increased consumer awareness and adaptation.
-Comparing with the developed regions, the emerging markets including Central & East Europe, Central & Latin America and Asia Pacific are much lower in smartphone penetration.
-Only 30% mobile phone users are using smartphone in the emerging markets in 2013 and is estimated to reach 50% in 2018 driven by the strong demand of low to mid-end price of smartphones.
-We believe our long term relationship with customers being top local mobile handset suppliers and telecommunication operators will best position our Group to capture the growth potential in this market segment.
+According to the Frost & Sullivan Report, western Europe and North America, as mature markets for smartphone, are enjoying the highest penetration rate.
+More than half of the mobile phone users are using smartphones since 2011.
+Future growth would primarily be driven by migration to LTE devices from 2G and 3G devices following the completion of the 4G telecommunication infrastructure and increased consumer awareness and adaptation.
+Comparing with the developed regions, the emerging markets including central and east Europe, central and Latin America and Asia Pacific are much lower in smartphone penetration.
+Only 30% mobile phone users are using smartphone in the emerging markets in 2014 and it is estimated to reach 50% in 2019 driven by the strong demand for low to mid-end priced smartphones.
+We believe our long-term relationship with customers being top local mobile handset suppliers and telecommunication operators will best position our Group to capture the growth potential in this market segment.

-Leveraged on our client portfolio of market leading local branded mobile handset suppliers, we successfully increased our number of customers and broadened our geographical customer base from 27 to 44 (number of customers) from 2011 to 2014 in 25 countries or regions.
+Leveraged on our client portfolio of market leading local branded mobile handset suppliers, we successfully increased our number of customers from 27 in 2011 to 44 in 2014, and broadened our geographical customer base to 25 countries globally.